anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 Once the machine code is generated, it can be executed on a RISC-V CPU or a simulator.
 The machine code is a binary representation of the instructions that the CPU can execute.
 The CPU executes these instructions in a sequence, and the program runs.

-In Ferry, there is an additional module that helps with the assmebly and linking process.
+In Ferry, there is an additional module that helps with the assembly and linking process.
 This is a separate binary that uses the `riscv64-unknown-elf-as` and `riscv64-unknown-elf-ld` tools to assemble and link the code.
 It then uses quemu-riscv64 to run the code.
 The module is called `mac_os_runner`

 ```bash
 cargo run --release --bin mac_os_runner -- <input_file.s>